BIT-101

 Bill Gates touched my MacBook Pro

 Just a bunch of useful command line scripts to do various things.
+These are all prime candidates for aliases.

 Can add -type f